-To make things easier for you, we’ve also grouped the most relevant databases together on the corresponding subject guide – for example, you’ll find the databases most useful for studying history on the History Guide.
-There were over 17,000 views of these guides last month.
+If you don’t find what you need on Library Search, the Subject Guides are the next place that you should look.
+On these guides, we’ve grouped together the most relevant databases for the corresponding subject – for example, you’ll find the databases most useful for studying history on the History Guide.

 These databases contain a wide variety of high-quality academic materials that we subscribe to for your benefit, including journal articles, specialist archives, newspaper databases and more.
 One of the most popular databases so far this year has been Web of Science.